eamonfl/sharky/README.md

 </p>

 ## Introduction
+Sharky is my first attempt at creating some public code It is a tool to read IPv4 packets from a network interface.
-Read IPv4 packets from a network interface.
-Its not meant to be a replace for a Wireshark/Tshark, its just provides a snapshot of the top talkers on a network
+It is not meant to be a replace for a Wireshark/Tshark, its just provides a snapshot of the top talkers on a network

 Its uses Streamlit for the Web frontend and scapy to read interface packets